phiresky/blog/posts/2021/python-features.md

 A must if you're used to typed programming languages.
 Makes it much easier to read and understand code, as well as fixing a whole class of bugs.

+Let's say you have some simple code to print a list of words:

 ```py
 def show_words(list_of_words):
     for i, word in enumerate(list_of_words):
         print(f"word {i}: {word}")
 ```

-This function gets a list of lists of words:

 ```py
 > show_words(["hello", "hi"])